Adroiti/docs-for-code-review-tools/RuboCop/Rails-EnumUniqueness.md

 ## Description

-This cop looks for duplicate values in enum declarations.
+This rule looks for duplicate values in enum declarations.

-### Example
+## Examples

 ```ruby
 # bad